awcodes/filament-table-repeater/README.md

 #### Hiding the header

-Even if you do not want to show a header, you should still add them to be compliant with accessibility standards.
-You can hide the header though with the `renderHeader()` method.
+If you do not want to show the headers, you can override them though `renderHeader()` method.

 ```php
 TableRepeater::make('users')